stasee/alphavantage_pp/README.md

 # alphavantage_pp
 Converts alphavantage Crypto Charts to html tables for Portfolio Performance

-Put you Alpha Vantage API Key in the 'apiKey' Environment or put it in the main.js
+Put your Alpha Vantage API Key in the 'apiKey' Environment or put it in the main.js

+Do not forget to npm install
 Launch it with node main.js

 By default it listens to port 3005